t7aziz/fullstack-user-auth-app/README.md

 - [ ] Rate limiting with Redis
 - [ ] Add more endpoints for other operations
 - [ ] Docker containerization
+- [ ] SHA for hashing large files using Rust
 - [ ] WebSocket real-time features?
 - [ ] Deploy somewhere?